WWE News: Hall Of Famer Harley Race Passes Away – The Wrestling World Reacts

 When legends such as Flair, Stone Cold Steve Austin, Bret “Hit Man” Hart, Triple H, Hulk Hogan, and others offer up tributes to you, it is obvious that you touched the lives of many people.
 Race will always be known as one of the greatest wrestlers to ever step into a ring.

-There were even promotions, such as All Elite Wrestling above, who offered up their condolences and sorrow over Race’s death.
+There were even promotions, such as All Elite Wrestling, who offered up their condolences and sorrow over Race’s death, as seen above.

 Today the world lost one of the toughest men ever to walk God's green earth.